Over-The-Counter Hearing Devices Are Not Equivalent to Traditional Hearing Aids

 We get it.
 It is an investment.
-That’s why at Eastside Audiology & Hearing Services we try to help clients afford the right hearing loss treatments for their individual needs.
+That’s why at Eastside Audiology & Hearing Services we try to help patients afford the right hearing loss treatments for their individual needs.

 Luckily, breakthrough innovations have made hearing aids more affordable than ever.

 One development is that lower-cost devices, including over-the-counter amplifiers, are now available in many pharmacies.